anthonyharrison/CVSS/README.md

 This utility extracts the CVE vector from NVD JSON record for the CVE.

 This utility only works for CVSS V3.
-If the CVE record does not have CVSS V3 record and error is returned.
+If the CVE record does not have CVSS V3 record an error is returned.

 Documentation of the CVSS v3.1 [specification](https://www.first.org/cvss/v3.1/specification-document).